Liam-Eagen/BulletproofsPP/README.md

 ### Command line utility

 There is also a command line tool for proving and verifying range proofs of SECP256k1.
-The proof is described by a json schema that describes the various properties of the proof including the type of proof, whether to do prove conservation of money, which set of basis points to use, as well as schemas for the ranges.
+The proof is described by a json schema that specifies the various properties of the proof including the type of proof, whether to do prove conservation of money, which set of basis points to use, as well as schemas for the ranges.
 These include the range [min, max), whether the input is an input or